Gain real world skills while making an impact

 Growing Student Leaders

-Team4Tech’s Ed Tech Internship Program is a unique opportunity for undergraduate university students to support our nonprofit partners while building leadership capabilities.
+Team4Tech’s internship program is a unique opportunity for undergraduate university students to support our nonprofit partners while building professional experience and leadership skills.

 “The content developed by the Team4Tech intern team really helped schools in Malawi since there is a shortage of books in libraries.
 Now students will have access to a variety of information in physics, biology, and chemistry.
 This will definitely improve education in Malawi.”

-Help advance the quality of education in underserved communities
+• Help advance the quality of education in under-resourced communities

 Eligibility & Sponsorship